On the role of continuous symmetries in the solution of the 3D Euler fluid equations and related models: A new family of models of 3D Euler flows of stagnation-point type: continuous symmetries and proof of finite-time blowup

 \section{A new family of models of 3D Euler flows of stagnation-point type: continuous symmetries and proof of finite-time blowup}

 The exact solution of the 3D Euler fluid equation considered in the previous subsection is a limited model for a general solution that has a symmetry plane at $z=0$: in a more general solution such as the one obtained from a numerical simulation on a domain $\Omega=\mathbb{T}^3$ \cite{bustamante2012interplay, Graf08, BusKerr08, HouLi08}, due to periodicity the velocity is not a linear function of $z$ anymore, and so the ansatz \eqref{eq:u_Gibbon}--\eqref{eq:gamma} will fail at reproducing the actual behaviour of the fields at the symmetry plane.
-In particular, it fails to predict modulations of the curvature of the pressure field, resulting in that $\frac{\partial^2 p}{\partial z^2}$ evaluated at the symmetry plane is a function of time only, not of the in-plane coordinates $(x,y)$.
+In particular, it fails to predict modulations of the curvature of the pressure field, resulting in that $\left.\frac{\partial^2 p}{\partial z^2}\right|_{z=0}$ is a function of time only, not of the in-plane coordinates $(x,y)$.
 For this reason, a minimal generalisation of this model was introduced by \cite{mulungye2015lambda_m3/2}, so that this pressure curvature would show some modulation on the plane, while maintaining the Lie structure of infinitesimal symmetries for the model.
-The new model has a free parameter $\lambda \in \mathbb{R}$, the case $\lambda=0$ corresponding to the old 3D Euler equations:
+One can motivate this model in two seemingly different but equivalent ways: first, as done in \cite{mulungye2015lambda_m3/2}, we renounce the search for an exact solution of the 3D Euler equations on the whole spatial domain, dropping the ansatz \eqref{eq:u_Gibbon}, and simply focus on the 3D Euler equations restricted to the symmetry plane $z=0$, where the required closure for the term $\left.\frac{\partial^2 p}{\partial z^2}\right|_{z=0}$ is constructed via a ``sparse'' modification, as in SINDy models \cite{rudy2017data}: $\left.\frac{\partial^2 p}{\partial z^2}\right|_{z=0} := - 2 \langle \gamma^2\rangle + \lambda (\gamma^2 - \langle \gamma^2\rangle)$, with a free \emph{dimensionless} parameter $\lambda \in \mathbb{R}$.
+The horizontal velocity field $\mbf{u}_\mathrm{h} := (u_\mathrm{x}, u_\mathrm{y})|_{z=0}$ is the relevant unknown.
+This leads to equations \eqref{eq:Helm}--\eqref{eq:vort} as before, while the scalar function $\gamma$ satisfies now

+where, as usual, $\langle f(\cdot,t) \rangle$ denotes the average of $f(x,y,t)$ over $(x,y)\in\mathbb{T}^2$, and $\langle \gamma\rangle=\langle \omega\rangle = 0$.
+Notice that the case $\lambda=0$ corresponds to the exact solution of the 3D Euler equations discussed in the previous subsection.
+In this first motivation, the main equations of the model are \eqref{eq:Helm}, \eqref{eq:vort} and \eqref{eq:gamma_lambda}.
+They can be solved along pathlines on the symmetry plane $(x,y)\in\mathbb{T}^2$ using continuous symmetry methods.
+However, in this motivation the role of the $z$ coordinate is unclear.
+Thus we introduce and adopt a second, new motivation, completely equivalent to the first one from the viewpoint of equations \eqref{eq:Helm}, \eqref{eq:vort} and \eqref{eq:gamma_lambda}, but where we insist on an exact solution, this time of modified 3D Euler equations on the whole spatial domain $\Omega = \mathbb{T}^2 \times \mathbb{R}$: